approov/quickstart-python-token-check/src/approov-protected-server/token-binding-check/README.md

 ## How it works?

 The Python server is very simple and is defined in the file [src/approov-protected-server/token-check/hello-server-protected.py](src/approov-protected-server/token-check/hello-server-protected.py).
-Take a look at the `verifyApproovToken()` function to see the simple code for the check.
+Take a look at the `verifyApproovToken()` and `verifyApproovTokenBinding()` functions to see the simple code for the checks.

 For more background on Approov, see the overview in the [README](/README.md#how-it-works) at the root of this repo.